If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • When moving horizontally, the Ghosts' eyes are one pixel closer together (a change also present in Pac & Pal).
 The sprites of the ghosts moving upwards also had their eyes moved down by 1 pixel.

-• Most of the bonus items (barring the Apple and Galaxian Boss) have been redrawn to resemble different foods.
-For example, the first bonus item resembles a Coca-Cola can.
+• Most of the bonus items (barring the Apple and Galaxian Boss) have been redrawn to resemble different foods and beverages, such as a Coca-Cola can.

-• The maze is teal green instead of blue.
+• The maze has been changed to teal green instead of blue.

 • The point values of eating an edible ghost are yellow instead of blue, and a "3200" graphic is added (see below for why).

-• Ghosts are faster and more aggressive, increasing the difficulty right off the bat.
+• Gameplay starts at the fastest speed, increasing the difficulty right off the bat.

 • Eating a bonus item causes ghosts to turn both edible and invisible.
 Invisible ghosts are worth double the normal point values (400-800-1,600-3,200) and their vulnerability time lasts longer than a Power Pellet.